 - Many foundation websites list ways you can become involved in the IBD community (eg, charity events, advocacy groups).

 - Not all information is accurate – While there are some very well-intentioned people writing about IBD on the internet, many do not have professional training to treat IBD.
 Some may be writing from personal experience.
 Others may “find it interesting.”
 (This is true for nearly everything written about on the internet.)
 Be careful of advice from people who are not experienced working with people with IBD.

 - Not all information applies to everyone – There are many treatments that can be used for IBD, but there is no perfect treatment that works for everyone.
 Be careful reading stories that claim one particular treatment will work for everyone.
 On the other hand, be careful when reading stories about complications that say everyone will have the same problem that they did

 - There may be scams – Be careful when websites ask for personal information.
 The internet has many scams to get personal information (eg, social security numbers, credit card numbers).

 Studies show that a Google search for IBD may not find the most reliable information.
 Rather, those searches often find the most visited (Wikipedia) or less patient-friendly sites (such as a very specific scientific publication).

 What Are Reliable Websites to Learn About IBD?

 - Crohn's and Colitis Foundation of America (CCFA)

-- North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition (NASPGHAN) (For parents)
+- GI Kids – North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition (NASPGHAN) site for parents and children

 - Crohn's and Colitis Foundation of Canada (CCFC)